joecupano/SIGpi/README.md

 ### Fresh Full Install (RPi OS)

-- Login as Pi on your **fresh install of Raspberry Pi OS Full**
+- Login as pi or sudo user on supported platform
 - Create a directory in your home directory called SIG and switch into it
 - Clone the SIGpi repo
 - Run **SIGpi_installer.sh**
-- Follow script instructions.
+- Run following commands then follow script instructions

 ```
 sudo apt-get install -y build-essential cmake git